.6 to .8 FTE Position

-Responsibilities of the Student Mentor:
+Responsibilities of the Student Mentor

-- Supports the Health Class (9th through 11th grade) and assist in evaluating the Health Class curriculum.
+- Support the Health Class (9th through 11th grade) and assist in evaluating the Health Class curriculum.
 Maintain health board and responsibility for school wide social/emotional consciousness.

 - Act as Kitch Scholar Coordinator: The school offers 3-4 full scholarships each year to increase diversity within the student body.
-The Kitch Scholar students are often inoutside support programs such as SMART, A Better Chance, etc and the School Mentor acts as the liaison.
-In addition, if needed, the Mentor liaises with families, CPS, foster carers, social workers, Child Advocates, lawyers etc. on behalf of the school and the scholars.
-The Student Mentor is the academic advisor for most or all Kitch Scholars.
+The Kitch Scholar students are often in outside support programs such as SMART, A Better Chance, etc and the School Mentor acts as the liaison.
+In addition, if needed, the Mentor coordinates with families, CPS, foster families, social workers, Child Advocates, lawyers etc. on behalf of the school and the scholars.
+The Student Mentor may be the academic advisor for most or all Kitch Scholars.

 Please submit a letter of interest with your resume and references to firstname.lastname@example.org.